111Cyber0cculte888/cyberprepLevel6/README.md

 # CYBER PREP LEVEL 6

+You need unlock your mind, hacker are hacke by psychologie and are infected by mind injection.

-Framework for cyberfight
+## Framework for cyberfight :

-- Make connector for deploye your machine
-  - you need :
-    - ansible
-- Make spa single page application

-- Go connect to the ice cube and break it
+### STEP 1

-- Need make folder for pre prod app
+Need make folder for pre prod app

+    Download docker
+    Download docker-compose
+    Make image docker archlinux for work inside Install fastapi
+    Install vuejs

+Done